Course Content and Outcome Guide for AM 111

 - Special Fee:

-Course DescriptionIntroduces basic theory, design and operation of automotive engines.
-Engine components are covered in detail including purpose, inspection and repair.
-Disassemble and reassemble school owned engines to gain experience in hand tool use and proper engine repair and evaluation procedures.
-Compression and leakage tests are included.
+Course DescriptionCovers purpose, inspection and repair of engine components including disassembly and reassembly of school owned engines to gain experience in hand tool use and proper engine repair and evaluation procedures.
+Prerequisites: CG 209.
 Audit available.

 Intended Outcomes for the course